cmscoutinho/screensound/README.md

 - Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under GPL - see the LICENSE file for details.

 ## Acknowledgments
 - API Provider for providing music data.